I Scoff

 There a simple and obvious answer as to what kind of person decides to litter.
 In a nutshell, this is the kind of person who lacks pride and is selfish.
 They lack pride in themselves for being so lazy.
 They lack pride in their community by making it a less pleasant for others and taxing municipal resources to clean up their mess.
 They lack pride in their state, country and planet.
 They are selfish because they don't care about the consequences of their actions, otherwise their conscience would not let them flick that cigarette butt into the dry brush on the side of the road.

-What was up with people last night on my way to work?
-It seemed like all of the drivers on the road were in an extra hurry for some reason.
+on the road were in an extra hurry for some reason.
 Where was the fire?
 What was the rush?
 What was with all of the honking?
 This time the "beep beeps" were directed at other drivers, though a pubescent male voice akin to the zit-faced kid character in The Simpsons emitted from a small pickup with dark tinted windows and had something unintelligible (and most likely unintelligent) to say to me.
 It wasn't even worth turning around to hock a loogie on.

-Some "scientific studies" decry the "full moon fever" as myth, but my guess is the persons doing this study were never involved in Public Safety.
-During my tenure as a 911 Dispatcher, I can honestly say that there is a correlation between the Full Moon and people being out of sorts.
-Personal experience also showed me that cloud cover had a tendency to keep the lunatics at bay (pun intended for werewolf fans), but if the clouds gave way to clear skies and that big hunk of green cheese started smiling down on its puppets, the strings were immediately yanked.
+cover had a tendency to keep the lunatics at bay (pun intended for werewolf fans), but if the clouds gave way to clear skies and that big hunk of green cheese started smiling down on its puppets, the strings were immediately yanked.

 One of the other customers waiting was conversing with the young man in the chair about the military.
 The waiting customer engrossed in this conversation was an elderly gentleman in his 80's who looked and sounded a lot younger.
 The story he was relating to the young man in the chair was about his flying fighters in WWII for the US Navy.
 His British accent would have been the only thing to bely the sound of a true American Patriot from this man.
 I enjoyed listening to his story, as well as the subsequent anecdotes he related while taking his turn in the chair.
 People who dismiss the elderly just because they look/sound/are old don't know what they are missing.
 The wait was made intriguing and entertaining.